zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 produced.
 The sound that birds make is sometimes de scribed using the verb “to chirp” (chirp).
 We talk about birds “chirping.”
 In fact there’s a bird chirping outside of my window right now.
 So, Moustafa is saying that  he can experience things such as being outside in the sunshine with the bird s chirping.
 Tatiana says, “If you open the door, you’ll see that the sun is shini ng and the birds are chirping” – meaning in the real world.

 Moustafa says, “Yes, but with virtual reality I may  never have to get out of this chair again.”
-He’s saying that he will never have t o get out of his chair to stand up and leave his house.
+He’s saying that he will never have to get out of his chair to stand up and leave his house.
 He says, “Now, isn’t that prog ress?”
 “Progress” (progress) is an improvement over time, often used when we’re talking about technology, although I’m not sure if everything that technology  has brought us has resulted in progress.

 Now let’s listen to the dialogue, this time at a normal speed.